 An insurer may also deny your claim if they believe that your injury or illness occurred on the job or was the result of a pre-existing condition.
 Or your claim may be denied if you miss a filing deadline.

 Just because the insurance company denied your claim does not mean that you are not eligible for benefits.
-Your insurer may be in error or may just need more documentation of your condition.
+Your insurer may be in error, or may just need more documentation of your condition.
 Speak to a short term disability lawyer as soon as possible if your claim has been denied.

 How Do You Fight Short Term Disability Denial?

-If your insurer denies your STD benefits claim, you may submit an administrative appeal to the insurance company.
-There are strict deadlines for filing an administrative appeal.
 Your appeal can include new information about your disability, such as additional documentation from medical providers.
 The insurance company will then review the appeal and either uphold or reverse its original decision.

 After the insurance company makes a decision about your appeal, you may be able to sue the insurance company if you think they are wrongfully denying you benefits.
 It is advisable to speak to a short term disability lawyer when filing an administrative appeal.